Test-Flaky/TSE22/README.md

 * Issue status: Defines the status found in the Issue.
 * Year: Year the Issue was created.
 * URL Issue: Save the issues link.
+* M1: Number of days until issue is closed.
+* M2: Number of comments until issue is closed.
+* Domain: Application Domain.

 We also divided the spreadsheet into Problem and Solution where each one has:
 * Category: Defines which category (either problem or solution).